nikolaswise/nikolas.ws/src/texts/map-as-context/index.md

 description: Understanding maps as designed objects and attempting to define a theory for making digital maps on the internet as good as old paper maps.
 ---

-Looking at maps as they exist today on the internet, we have a pretty solid idea of that that is.
-It looks like Google Maps.
+Looking at maps as they exist today on the internet, we have a pretty solid idea of what that means.
+It means they look like Google Maps.
 This is a pretty recent design solution to the 'what is a map on the internet' problem, only about 10 years old.
 Which is old for internet, but pretty young for maps.
 The Google Maps model is a good one, too!
 It's a very effective way to present what is essentially a road map - a drivers atlas for navigating a city or a country.
 Google Maps replaces the AAA State Highway map really effectively, but perhaps there are some weak links with how it applies to other, less navigation-oriented maps.

 There a large number of really beautiful maps that exist only on paper, and a large number of really ugly maps that exist on screens.
 How can we start to think about maps in a way that bridges this gap?
 Is there a way we can approach these other, not-a-roadmap-map maps more effectively to make them as good as their paper-bound cousins?